madetech/vpn/README.md

 ```bash
 cp terraform.tfvars.example terraform.tfvars
 ```
-Edit `variables.tf` using your preferred editor using doc blow as a guide
+Edit `variables.tf` using your preferred editor using the example below as a guide.

 ### Variables explanation
 #### `dns_primary` / `dns_secondary`
 Can optionally be changed to your desired DNS provider
 #### `public_dns_name`
-If you want to create a domain name that points to the public ip of the VPN set the domain name here.
+If you want to create a domain name that points to the public IP address of the VPN, set the domain name here.
 Once terraform is run it will output a set of DNS servers that you can use to point your domain/subdomain using an NS server entry
 #### `foxpass_api_key`
-This must be set for the server to be able to authenticate users your Foxpass admin can create a new API key here -> https://console.foxpass.com/settings/
+This must be set for the server to be able to authenticate users, your Foxpass admin can create a new API key here -> https://console.foxpass.com/settings/
 #### `shared_psk`
 This is the first layer shared password that all users must enter before entering their user creds.
 ***This should be a long secure password.***
 #### `ssh_public_key`
-An ssh public key used to ssh into the VM for maintenance purposes. [guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)
+An ssh public key used to ssh into the VM for maintenance purposes: [guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)

 ###  4. Initialize Terraform
 The [state.tf](./state.tf) sets up and configures Terraform to save its internal state remotely in AWS.